-The complete translation of the Suiyuan Shidan, heavily edited with new annotations and retranscribed from the original 1729 Chinese text, was published an launch in October 2018 under the title: Recipes from the Garden of Contentment: Yuan Mei’s Manual of Gastronomy.
+The complete translation of the Suiyuan Shidan, heavily edited with new annotations and retranscribed from the original 1729 Chinese text, was published and launch in October 2018 under the title: Recipes from the Garden of Contentment: Yuan Mei’s Manual of Gastronomy.
+Since then, it has garnered accolades including Gourmand International’s Best in the World in 2019 under the category of translations and National Post’s Best Cookbooks of 2018.

 In February 2019, the English trade edition of the translation was published: Way of the Eating: Yuan Mei’s Manual of Gastronomy.